webplatform/docs/css/properties/border-top-color/index.md

 }}{{CSS Property Value
 |Data Type=transparent
 |Description=Fully transparent.
 This keyword can be considered a shorthand for transparent black, rgba(0,0,0,0), which is its computed value.
-}}{{CSS Property Value
-|Data Type=color
-|Description=The computed value of the ‘color’ property.
-This value can be a basic color keyword, such as red or lavenderblush, a numerical value, an RGB or RGBA value, or an HSL or HSLA value.
-For more information, see [[css/properties/border-top-color#Usage|Usage]].
 }}
 }}
 {{Examples_Section